-ESTIMATE # OF ELIGIBLE VESSELS

-PER DAY FOR CURRENT MONTH
+ESTIMATE # OF ELIGIBLE VESSELS PER DAY FOR CURRENT MONTH

 Estimate the number of eligible vessels per day for the current month on a good weather day that will return to the site.
-This estimate will likely vary by mode (private vs. charter boats) and the day type (weekend vs. weekday).
+This estimate will likely vary by mode (private vs. charter boats) and the day type (weekend vs.

+weekday).
 Under "PR" enter the numbers estimated for both weekend and weekday for Private boat trips.
 Under "CH" enter the numbers estimated for both weekend and weekday for charter boat trips.

-- BEST TIME Enter the code (provided on form) for the best time to intercept vessels according to weekend and weekday for each mode (charter and private). - STATUS: All intercepted persons should be classified under the appropriate status and tallied on the Site Description Form for each site.
+STATUS: All intercepted persons should be classified under the appropriate status and tallied on the Site Description Form for each site.
 Status definitions are as follows:

-COMPLETED
+COMPLETED INTERVIEWS

-INTERVIEWS Enter the number of completed verifiable interviews with eligible respondents.
+Enter the number of completed verifiable interviews with eligible respondents.
 The interview is considered a completed verifiable interview with an eligible respondent if responses are provided for all questions and there is:

+- A respondent name and telephone number

+Or

-- A respondent name and telephone number Or - A boat name and vessel identifier that is in the ID listing
+- A boat name and vessel identifier that is in the ID listing